rutujagurav/rutujagurav.github.io/_posts/2024-04-15-wrappers-for-clf-and-clust.md

     </div>
 </div>
 <div class="caption">
-    Some more exotic evaluation plots exclusive to binary classification produced by _eval_classification_ function on the test set for the best model returned by _gridsearch_classification()_ for the example above.
+    Some more exotic evaluation plots exclusive to binary classification produced by eval_classification() on the test set for the best model returned by gridsearch_classification() for the example above.
 </div>

 <div class="row mt-3">